Following the public exhibition held in May 2022, the project team will be holding a second event in January 2023.

 When will the new facilities be fully open and operational?

 Subject to funding and planning permission, construction of the health campus will be completed by the end of 2025, however a short period of time will be needed after this date to move services into the building from the existing locations including the two Weybridge GP practices.

 Which sites are involved and who is involved in each site?

 Partners are working together to bring a full package of local improvements to Weybridge residents.
-NHS will be leading the delivery on the Weybridge Community Hospital Site, Surrey County Council the delivery of the transformed library building, road and infrastructure improvements, and Elmbridge Borough Council the improvements with the plaza and the transfer of the car parking provision to Churchfields Bowling Green.
+NHS will be leading the delivery on the Weybridge Community Hospital Site and Surrey County Council the delivery of the transformed library building, road and infrastructure improvements.

 However, a key benefit of our approach is the ability for one partner to support another so that there is a collective rather than individual approach.